hubformation-benoit/taxes-bolt-ia/README.md

 You should provide icons images and the screenshots and specify them in the manifest.

 Based on the manifest, generate the Open Graph metadata and include it in the HTML file.
-The URL of the app will be (TODO Stéphane - il faudra mettre piweb.hubformation.ca/prof01/taxes?) https://apps.hubformation.ca/taxes so that's what you should use for the og:url metadata.
+The URL of the app will be https://piweb.hubformation.ca/prof01/taxes so that's what you should use for the og:url metadata.
 The main language will be fr_CA.

-The QST should be calculated on the subtotal not the sum of the subtotal and the GST.

-Make sure you round the QST and GST amounts before calculating the total with taxes.
 ```

 #### Réponse